 ONE of our key strategies is to sustain and enhance quality Helpline peer counselor support for survivors of violence and other forms of trauma.

-Anticipated Results: *Community members of all ages know help is available and become more likely to overcome shame and fear of reaching out when faced with challenges. *Voices and experiences of the most impacted informs SFC strategies. *Survivors of violence feel heard, supported, empowered to make informed choices and their immediate needs for protection are met more often.
+Anticipated Results: *Community members of all ages know help is available and become more likely to overcome shame and fear of reaching out when faced with challenges. *Voices and experiences of the most impacted informs Sikh Family Center's strategies. *Survivors of violence feel heard, supported, empowered to make informed choices and their immediate needs for protection are met more often.